dotnet/runtime/docs/pr-guide.md

   * If there's an existing issue, add a comment with
     * a) the link to the build
     * b) the affected configuration (ie `netcoreapp-Windows_NT-Release-x64-Windows.81.Amd64.Open`)
-    * c) the Error message and Stack trace.
-(This is necessary as retention policies are in place that recycle _old_ builds.)
+    * c) all console output including the error message and stack trace from the Azure DevOps tab (This is necessary as retention policies are in place that recycle _old_ builds.)
     * d) if there's a dump file (see Attachments tab in Azure DevOps) include that
-    * e) all console output (from tab in Azure DevOps)
     * If the issue is already closed, reopen it and update the labels to reflect the current failure state.
   * If there's no existing issue, create an issue with the same information listed above.
   * Update the original pull request with a comment linking to the new or existing issue.